The Pod That Thinks It's a Sub-Ohm Tank

 With the 0.8Ω coil, two full days of moderate use is realistic.
 Even the power-hungry 0.4Ω coil manages a solid day.
 For vapers frustrated by mid-day charging interruptions, this alone justifies consideration.

-USB-C fast charging at 5V/2A refills the battery in approximately 60 minutes.
-Quick top-ups before leaving make meaningful difference—ten minutes adds hours of use.
+USB-C fast charging at 5V/2A refills the battery in about 60 minutes.
+Quick top-ups before leaving make a real difference.
+Ten minutes adds hours of use.
 The charging port location on the bottom keeps the cable out of the way during charging.

-No pass-through vaping while charging, however.
+No pass-through vaping while charging though.
 The device won't fire when connected to power.

 Condensation and Drip Tips